-He’s a goth at the beginning, he’s with his girlfriend Rachel, who he’s obsessed with, but he’s just a typical teenager having arguments with his parents and shouting at his sister.
+Matt’s a goth at the beginning, he’s with his girlfriend Rachel (who he’s obsessed with), but he’s just a typical teenager having arguments with his parents and shouting at his sister.

 What was it like getting into character for the first time?

-Weird because I didn’t realise how similar he was to me as a seventeen-year-old.
-I was never a goth, I didn’t go through a goth stage, but I went through stages as a teenager, things I look back on and think ‘I’m never doing that again’.
+Weird because I didn’t realise how similar he was to me as a seventeen year old.
+I was never a goth and I didn’t go through a goth stage, but I went through stages as a teenager, things I look back on and think ‘I’m never doing that again’.
 The way Matt speaks to his parents is so similar to how I spoke to my parents at seventeen, and it really makes you think about things.
 I went home after the second day of rehearsals to my parents and said I loved them and missed them.

 How different is Matt to play to your previous roles?